Click the logo above to reach

 passenger, something none of us know about, but very soon would!
 It turned out

-that the wharfies had decided to go on strike, thus the ship could not be
+that the wharfies had decided to passengers were

 Robert Mills.